analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 <h3 id="85-gm">Sony FE 85mm f/1.4 G-Master</h3>

-A long-awaited 85mm f/1.4 lens for the Sony FE system was finally announced in early 2016, and released in March.
-This lens caught almost everyone by surprise, not because people didn’t expect to see such a lens eventually, but because it was released very shortly after the universally-praised 85mm Batis lens.
-For a growing system, it somehow feels redundant to repeat that focal length instead of covering the still-missing 135mm spot, but then again Sony’s lens roadmap has always been a bit of a mystery.

-The **[Sony FE 85mm f/1.4 G-Master](http://amznlinks.com/global?user=analogsenses&us=B01BESR5KO&uk=B01BUAVL7E&es=B01BUAVL7E)** belongs to Sony’s newly introduced G-Master line of professional lenses.
-These are designed and manufactured with a 50 lines per mm resolution target, which is a significant step up from the previous standard, and should ensure G-Master lenses will be able to resolve even future high-resolution sensors somewhere around the 75 Megapixel mark, or even more.
+The **[Sony FE 85mm f/1.4 G-Master](http://amznlinks.com/global?user=analogsenses&us=B01BESR5KO&uk=B01BUAVL7E&es=B01BUAVL7E)** belongs to Sony’s G-Master line of professional lenses.
+These are designed and manufactured with a 50 lines-per-mm resolution target, which is a significant step up from the previous standard, and should ensure G-Master lenses will be able to resolve the finest details, even when shot on future high-resolution sensors somewhere around the 75 Megapixel mark, or even more.

 <img src="https://c8.staticflickr.com/9/8862/28166523663_6dd5031360_o.jpg" width="500"/>

 The 85mm G-Master lens features 11 elements in 8 groups, which is a considerable amount of glass.
-As a result, the lens is slightly slower to focus than the 85mm Batis.
+As a result, the lens is quite a bit slower to focus than both of the f/1.8 lenses.
 It’s also been widely reported that AF is a bit noisy with this lens, so videographers may want to test it and see for themselves before buying.
 AF speed is quick enough for most everyday scenes, but the lens certainly lacks the snappiness of the 85mm Batis.

-A new extreme aspherical (XA) element, which is manufactured to extremely small tolerances, allows these lenses to deliver smooth bokeh without the typical onion rings associated with the use of traditional aspherical elements.
+A new extreme aspherical (XA) element, which is manufactured to extremely small tolerances, allows these lenses to deliver smooth bokeh without the typical onion rings associated with traditional aspherical elements.
 Plus, its 11 circular aperture blades ensure bokeh highlights remain circular throughout most of the frame, and produce a more neutral bokeh compared to the swirly effect you can see with other lenses like the 85mm Batis.
-Of course, bokeh is by definition a subjective aspect, and I just so happen to prefer the swirly bokeh of the Batis lens, but if you like your bokeh balls to remain round, this 85mm G-Master lens is definitely the way to go.
+Of course, bokeh is by definition a subjective aspect, and I just so happen to prefer the swirly bokeh of the Batis lens.
+That being said, if you like your bokeh balls to remain round, this 85mm G-Master lens is definitely the way to go.

 Apart from specific image quality enhancements, the 85mm G-Master lens features several high-end hardware controls like a dedicated aperture ring that can be de-clicked for video, an AF/MF switch, and a focus hold button.
 However, the 85mm G-Master lens is significantly larger than the Batis and at 820g, it comes in at almost twice the weight.
-Furthermore, it doesn’t have built-in image stabilization, so if you plan on using the lens with your APS-C Sony camera — none of which feature IBIS — then the Batis may be the better choice.
+Furthermore, it doesn’t have built-in image stabilization, so if you plan on using the lens with an APS-C Sony camera — other than the α6500 — then the Batis may be the better choice.

 In terms of raw sharpness, it’s worth pointing out that the Batis is ever-so-slightly sharper from f/1.8 up to f/2.8, but from then on both lenses are basically identical.
 These two portrait primes are both phenomenal choices, and both deserve a place in this guide.